-Supreme Brahman, the Absolute Reality, has become an androgynous Person in the form of Umamaheshvara, dark blue and reddish-brown in hue, absolutely chaste and possessing uncommon eyes.
+Supreme Brahman, the Absolute Reality, has become an androgynous Person in the form of Umamaheshvara, dark blue and reddish-brown in hue, absolutely chaste, and possessing uncommon eyes.
 Salutations to Him alone who is the Soul of the universe or whose form is the universe.
 All this verily is Rudra.
-To Rudra who is such we offer our salutation.
+To Rudra, who is such, we offer our salutation.

-He is the Lord of the soul and of nature.
-From Him comes the shifting of life and liberation, bondage in time, and freedom in eternity.
-This coupled with his “Bholenath” persona is maybe why priests, kings/queens, asuras meditated to please the Mahadeva to make their dreams come true.
-So on Shivaratri, Hindus, Yogis, and followers of Shaivism all worship, meditate and rejoice in the Bhakti ras of Mahadeva.
+He is the Lord of the soul and nature.
+The shifting of life and liberation comes from Him, bondage in time, and freedom in eternity.
+This, coupled with his “Bholenath” persona, is maybe why priests, kings/queens, and asuras meditated to please the Mahadeva to make their dreams come true.
+So on Shivaratri, Hindus, Yogis, and followers of Shaivism all worship, meditate, and rejoice in the Bhakti ras of Mahadeva.

 Shiva is also the god with three eyes.
 The third eye, in the middle of his forehead, is always closed and only opens to annihilate an evildoer.
-While the Gods adorned gold and gemstones, Shiva is adorned with a garland of skulls, rudraksha beads, or a snake hangs from his neck.
+While the other Gods are adorned with gold and gemstones, Shiva is adorned with a garland of skulls, rudraksha beads, or a snake hanging from his neck.

-The serpent race was despised and feared by all other creatures, but found a place of honor on Shiva’s sacred person, simply because he was moved by their plight.
+The serpent race was despised and feared by all other creatures, but found a place of honor in Shiva’s sacred person, simply because he was moved by their plight.
 Shiva wore snakes as armlets and bracelets.

-His third eye is believed to have appeared when Parvati (Parvati, the goddess of power, is Shiva’s cosmic consort), in a playful mood, covered his eyes with her hands.
-Immediately, the universe was plunged into darkness and there was chaos.
-To restore order, Shiva formed another eye on his forehead, from which emerged fire to restore the light.
+His third eye is believed to have appeared when Goddess Parvati, in a playful mood, covered his eyes with her hands.
+Immediately, the universe was plunged into darkness, and there was chaos.
+Shiva formed another eye on his forehead, from which emerged fire to restore the light.

 Why is Shiva the destroyer?

 Creation ends at the point of Maha-Pralaya when manifestation is withdrawn back into the Great Void.
 This is when Shiva begins his Shiva Tandav, his famous cosmic dance.
-From his dance, the destructive energies are released and activated that dismantles all of the creation.
+From his dance, the destructive energies are released and activated that dismantle all of the creation.
 (Read)